zth/rescript-relay/rescript-relay-documentation/docs/mutations.md

 ##### Parameters

-_Please note that this function must be called with an ending unit `()` if not all arguments are supplied._

 | Name                 | Type                                               | Required | Notes                                                                                                                                                                                                                                    |
 | -------------------- | -------------------------------------------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `variables`          | `'variables`                                       | _Yes_    | Variables derived from the GraphQL operation                                                                                                                                                                                             |